orkes-io/docs/docs/reference-docs/system-tasks/http-task.md

 ```

 3. Can I retry my HTTP Tasks?
     1. Yes.
-See [Extending System Tasks](/content/docs/how-tos/Tasks/extending-system-tasks) to see how to add retries, and retry parameters to your HTTP Task.
+You can add retries, and retry parameters to your HTTP Task.

 4. I'm getting rate limited.
 Can I slow down my HTTP Task?
     1. Yes!
-By [Extending System Tasks](/content/docs/how-tos/Tasks/extending-system-tasks), and adding the following parameters:
+By extending system tasks and adding the following parameters:
     ```json
       "rateLimitPerFrequency": 100,
       "rateLimitFrequencyInSeconds": 60,